-As soon as convenient, the victim should report incidents of sexual assault, including date or acquaintance rape to The Riverside County Sheriff's Department, or Campus Safety, or a College faculty or staff member who can aid in contacting the proper authorities.
-The Counseling Department can also help in contacting the proper authorities.
+As soon as convenient, the victim should report incidents of sexual assault, including date or acquaintance rape to the MSJC Title IX coordinator who can also contact The Riverside County Sheriff's Department if desired.

-The Riverside County Sheriff's Department will initiate criminal investigations for any assault that occurred on campus or with a nexus to the college.
-The victim will be provided information on counseling and support groups.
+The Riverside County Sheriff's Department can initiate criminal investigations on your behalf for any assault that occurred on campus or with a nexus to the college.
+The Title IX Coordinator can assist you in the process.
+Victims will be provided information on counseling and support groups.
 The College also encourages persons reporting to seek the support and assistance of friends or family when needed in presenting their concerns.